-If you are already a CISVer, check out the exciting opportunities here.
+If you are interested in volunteering at a regional or international level, check out the exciting opportunities here.

 Our Junior Counsellors (JCs) lead our younger participants in their daily adventures at our residential camps.
 They play an important role in helping their group of participants become a team and make sure that each day is exciting, educational and safe.
 JCs get valuable training before the camp and ongoing support and training throughout the camp from the Programme Directors and their staff.